How to Choose HVAC Air Filters

 When your HVAC air filters become dirty and are not cleaned or replaced (when disposable), several things can go wrong: your heat and A/C units strain to pull air through the return duct into the system to deliver the heating and cooling temperatures set by the thermostat; debris and dust can pass through the air filter and into your system which may cause damage; debris and dust can be dispersed back into your home through your duct system when they pass through a dirty air filter.

-Below are a few examples of heating and air conditioning filters you will find on the market today
+Below are a few examples of hvac air filters you will find on the market today.

 Disposable Fiberglass Air Filters